Hours Today: 9 am - 3 pm

 Creativity Q+A with Susan Tusa

 Photographer Susan Tusa learned her craft in the days before digital, and plied it in the field of print journalism.
-She was a staff photographer with The Detroit News; and […]
+She was a staff photographer with The Detroit News; and The Detroit Free Press, from which she retired in 2012 after 22 years.
+Susan is the recipient of numerous awards, and has exhibited her work […]

 Find out more »